shimaden/nhk-prginfo/README.md

 ```
 # make install
 ```
 Configure Makefile to customize the destination directories if needed before "make install".
+You may also need to modify CONF_DIR and LIB_DIR in nhk-prginfo.rb.

 ## Configuration
 ```